Click the icon in the top-right of each advert to enlarge it

 Terrifying but brilliant, this is one of those print ads that shouldn't work but somehow does.
 The advertisement for Duracell features a sinister-looking doll in the doorway of a little girl's playroom, accompanied by the tagline 'Some toys never die'.
 Developed by advertising agency Grey in Singapore, this is certainly a unique way to promote longer-lasting batteries.

-27. Dog Chow
+28. Dog Chow

-The best print ads manage to combine brilliant art direction whilst still maintaining the brand's image and ethos.
+The best print ads combine brilliant art direction whilst still maintaining the brand's image and ethos.
 And here's a great example that instantly put a smile on our faces.
 Dog Chow is a dog food from Purina, and Publicis was tasked with creating a series of ads to promote it.
 Entitled 'Stop treating your dog like a trashcan', the series taps into pet owner guilt and encourages them to shell out for some top-quality dog food.

 A species in rapid decline, the African penguin needs help.
 South African advertising agency Bittersuite and SANCOOB, a non-profit organisation that aims to protect threatened seabirds, recently developed this innovative series of print ads to raise awareness of the penguin's critical situation.

 Inspired by the artwork of Dutch graphic artist M.C.
 Escher, two of the designs feature clever optical illusions to draw the viewer in for a closer look and get their message across.
 The third draws inspiration from optometrists' eye charts, featuring a timeline of different sized penguins to show the decline in the species.